parinfer/parinfer.js/lib/doc/code.md

 - [`processLine`]
 - [`processChar`]

 We explicitly track the state of our system in a `result` object, initialized by [`getInitialResult`].
-Though it can be considered a global variable, we just pass it as the first argument to any function that will read or update it.
+Though it can be considered a global variable, it is passed as the first argument to any function that accesses it—for clarity.
-That way, it is clear which functions are doing so from their signature.

 The processing functions above behave differently depending on the mode set at [`result.mode`].

 We store the original input lines separately and build the output as modified copies of those lines.
-We also track our current position in both the input and output lines—returning errors in input coordinates since errors cause the original text to not be processed.
+We also track our current position in both the input and output lines.
+We return errors in input coordinates since errors cause the input text to be returned without changes.

 |                  | input                                     | output                          |
 |:-----------------|:------------------------------------------|:--------------------------------|